Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

+For a stack $X$ we consider the site $\Site(X)$ of manifolds over $X$ (see in\cite[Section 2.1]{bss}).
+Its objects are representable submersions $T\to X$ from smooth manifolds, and its morphisms are pairs $(f,\phi)$ of a smooth map and a two-morphism

+The topology is given by open coverings of the manifolds $T$.
+We thus have a category $\Sh(X)$ of sheaves on $X$ (see \cite[Section 2.1]{bss} for details).
+A natural example of a sheaf on $X$ is the de Rham complex of complex-valued forms $\Omega_X\in \Sh(X)$, which is a sheaf of differential graded commutative algebras over $\C$ and given by $\Omega_{X}(T\to X):=\Omega(T)$ (the de Rham complex of complex-valued forms of $T$).
+Its structure maps are given by $(f,\phi)^{*}=f^{*}\colon \Omega(T^{\prime})\to \Omega(T)$.
+For a sheaf $F\in \Sh(X)$ we define the set (or group, ring, or differential graded algebra depending on the target category of $F$) of global sections by

-In particular we can consider the complex $\Omega(LX)$.
-Its cohomology is the delocalized orbifold de Rham cohomology $H_{dR,deloc}(X):=H(LX):=H^*(\Omega(LX))$, see \cite{math.KT/0609576}.
-In the case of a good orbifold the forms on the inertia orbifold coincide with the invariant forms on $\hat{M}$:
+In the case of the de Rham complex we write $\Omega(X):=\Omega_X(X)$\footnote{Observe that this does not introduce any notational conflict if $X$ is a manifold itself.}.
+In particular we can consider the global sections of the de Rham complex $\Omega(LX)$ of the intertia stack.
+By definition, its cohomology is the delocalized orbifold de Rham cohomology see \cite[Section 3.2]{math.KT/0609576}.
+In the case of a good orbifold $X=[M/G]$ the forms on the inertia orbifold coincide with the $G$-invariant forms on the smooth manifold $\hat{M}$:

+Note that the left-hand side of this equality has a definition which is manifestly independent of the presentation of $X$ as a quotient $X={[M/G]}$.

 Let $E\to X$ be a complex vector bundle over an orbifold $X$.
-We choose a connection $\nabla^E$.
-Let us explain the notion of a connection using an orbifold atlas $A\to X$.
+Recall from \ref{stack22} that this means that $E$ is a stack and the projection $E\to X$ is a representable map such that $T\times_{X}E\to T$ is a complex vector bundle for all maps $T\to X$ compatibly with pull-backs along maps $T^{\prime}\to T$ over $X$.
+One can check that $E$ is an orbifold, too.

+Further recall that a connection $\nabla^{E}$ on $E$ can be understood as a compatible collection of connections on the vector bundles $T\times_{X}E\to T$.
+In order to construct connections on $E$ we choose an orbifold atlas $A\to X$.
 We consider the associated proper and \'etale groupoid $\cA\colon A\times_XA\rightrightarrows A$.
 The vector bundle gives rise to an $\cA$-equivariant vector bundle $E_A:=E\times_XA\to A$, where the action is a fibrewise linear map

-To choose a connection on $E\to X$ is equivalent to choose an $\cA$-equivariant connection on $E_A$.
-For existence, first chose an arbitrary connection on $E_A$, and then average over $\cA$.
+A connection on $E$ induces, by definition, an $\cA$-invariant connection on $E_A$.
+On the other hand, one can check that an $\cA$-invariant connection on $E_{A}$ uniquely determines a connection on $E$.
+Thus to construct a connection on $E\to X$ first choose an arbitrary connection on $E_A$, and then average over $\cA$ in order to make it invariant.